A few weeks ago we shared how to make a Flower Arrangement with flowers from your garden.

 Additionally, when creating any flower arrangement you want to have your thriller (main flower) and fillers.

-I think placing the wild grasses not only add height to the sunflower arrangement, but I also love the texture too.
+I think placing the wild grasses (pampas grass is another great option) not only add height to the sunflower arrangement, but I also love the texture too.

 Once again, look around you and see what you come up with for some height in your arrangement.